desinghpaal/Sentiment-Analysis/README.md

 API is called and used using the tweepy library

 NOTE:
-Consumer Key, Consumer Secret, Access Token, Access Token Secret should be requested from developer.twitter.com and cant be reused for 1 hour only.
+Consumer Key, Consumer Secret, Access Token, Access Token Secret should be requested from developer.twitter.com and can be reused for 1 hour only.